-Emergency Supportive Services and Scholarships/Testing Fees are available to students enrolled in a qualified ALAMAP pre-apprenticeship or apprenticeship program.
-Emergency Supportive Services and Scholarships/Testing Fees provide a resource to a student facing a short-term financial emergency to support program completion.
-To apply, complete the below information and submit application to (Contact) at (Email) or call (Phone) for additional questions.
-(Form: 08/2020)
+Emergency Supportive Services and Scholarships/Testing Fees are available to students enrolled in a qualified ALAMAP pre-apprenticeship or apprenticeship program that are facing a short-term financial emergency to support program completion.
+To apply, complete the below information and submit the application to (Contact) at (Email) or call (Phone) for additional questions.